hemilabs/ui-monorepo/README.md

 [portal](./webapp) The portal app living in `https://app.hemi.xyz`.

+[sliding-block-window](./sliding-block-window) A tiny package to walkthrough a range of blocks and run async functions for each.

+[wagmi-erc20-hooks](./wagmi-erc20-hooks) A set of hooks to interact with ERC20 contracts using wagmi.

 ## Deployment

 Deploys to staging are triggered when merging changes to the `main` branch.